You know what they say, “size matters.”

 - Rest between sets: 30–60 seconds (2009 review)

 Hypertrophy tends to be a numbers game, but don’t let your ego get in the way of steady progress.
-Avoid cheat reps or bad form, and increase the weight when you max out rep goals.
+Avoid cheat reps, bad form, and training with excessively heavy weight.
+And don’t forget to increase the weight when you max out rep goals.

 Maximize Time Under Tension (TUT) & Range of Motion